s-glass/reading-notes/401/class15.md

 K-ary trees live in a world where they can have 0 up to K number of kids.
 They're also always single parents, and there's no rules about whether kids are left or right-handed.

-For both, the root node is the matriarch/patriarch/theytriarch, and they can dequeue to go on vacation from their crazy family.
-When this happens, all of the monarch's children are enqueued into a queue, and when the first child dequeues the queue, that first child's kids then get enqueued to the back of the queueue, behind it's aunts and uncles.
-This dequeue/enqueue process happens at the front of the queue until the queueu is empty of children.
+For both, the root node is the matriarch/patriarch/theytriarch, and they can dequeue to go on vacation from their crazy family, in which they make everybody do a minivan shuffle.
+When this happens, all of the monarch's children are enqueued into a ~~minivan~~ queue, and when the first child dequeues the queue, that first child's kids then get enqueued to the back of the queueue, behind it's aunts and uncles.
+This dequeue/enqueue process happens at the front of the queue until the queue is empty of children.

 ------------------------------------
 ### Things I Want To Know More About: